Retirees, Planning & Ongoing Education

 Who determines how much I can claim as a parsonage exemption?

-The amount you claim as a parsonage exemption is for you and your tax account to determine and substantiate.
-Though the ACC needs to collect the final amount and breakdown of your parsonage exemption to record in the board minutes, the ACC does not approve the amount, the ACC only confims that you are an active member of a qualified clergy-based plan and organization.
-Again, the amount you claim as a parsonage exemption is for you and your accountant to determine.
+The amount you claim as a parsonage exemption is for you and your tax account to determine and substantiate based on the IRS guidelines.
+The ACC Retirement Board of Trustees votes on the parsonage elligibility of the distributions from our plan - confirming that they were earned in from an elligible employer.
+Again, the amount you claim as a parsonage exemption is for you and your accountant to determine and substantiate.

 What if my accountant is not familiar with parsonage?